Exhaust Restriction Diagnosis

 Step 1

-Unplug the dryer before starting, then disconnect the vent hose at the rear by loosening the hose clamp with a 5/16″ nut driver — working on a live dryer risks electric shock and the blower running unexpectedly.
-With the hose removed, spin the drum by hand and feel the dryer’s exhaust port; you should feel a noticeable rush of air, confirming the blower wheel itself is moving air and the restriction lies in the duct, not the machine.
-If airflow feels weak even at the dryer port, the problem may be a failed blower wheel or clogged lint trap housing rather than the duct run.
+First things first: unplug the dryer before you start, then disconnect the vent hose at the back by loosening the hose clamp with a 5/16″ nut driver.
+Working on a live dryer is risky and can lead to electric shock or the blower running unexpectedly.
+Once the hose is off, spin the drum by hand and check the dryer’s exhaust port; you should feel a strong rush of air.
+This confirms that the blower wheel is functioning and that the restriction lies within the duct, not in the machine itself.
+If airflow feels weak at the dryer port, the issue could be a failed blower wheel or a clogged lint trap housing.

 Step 2

-Insert a flexible vent brush into the duct from the dryer end and work it through the full length in sections, pulling out accumulated lint as you go — lint buildup is the most common cause of exhaust restriction and dramatically increases drying time and fire risk.
-Withdraw the brush slowly so loosened lint comes out with it rather than being pushed deeper into the duct.
+Next, use a flexible vent brush to clean out the duct from the dryer end, working it through the duct in sections and pulling out any accumulated lint.
+Lint buildup is the most common cause of exhaust restriction and can significantly increase drying time and fire hazards.
+Withdraw the brush slowly to avoid pushing loosened lint deeper into the duct.
 Pro tip: lay a drop cloth under the duct opening, as years of compacted lint can fall out in large clumps.

 Step 3

-Brush from the exterior cap inward as well, since lint tends to pack heaviest near the exit where airflow slows — remove the exterior vent cap (typically secured with two Phillips screws) and insert the brush from outside to clear the cap screen and the first three feet of duct.
-A clogged or bird-nested exterior cap is often overlooked and can single-handedly cause the dryer to overheat and trip the thermal fuse.
-Make sure the cap damper flap swings freely after cleaning, as a stuck flap acts like a near-total blockage.
+Don’t forget to brush from the exterior cap inward, as that’s where lint tends to accumulate most heavily.
+Remove the exterior vent cap (usually held on by two Phillips screws) and brush from outside to clear the cap screen and the first few feet of duct.
+A clogged or bird-nested exterior cap can single-handedly cause overheating and trip the thermal fuse.
+Ensure the cap damper flap swings freely after cleaning; a stuck flap can act like a nearly total blockage.

 Step 4

-Inspect the duct material while you have the system apart: flexible plastic accordion duct should be replaced with smooth rigid metal duct, because the ridged interior of plastic duct traps lint at every ridge and the material can sag over time, creating low spots where lint accumulates and airflow stalls.
-Plastic duct also poses a greater fire hazard because it can ignite from lint buildup, while rigid metal duct contains any ignition.
-Use 4-inch diameter rigid aluminum or galvanized steel duct with foil-tape sealed joints — never use sheet-metal screws inside the duct, as their protruding tips catch lint.
+While you have the system apart, inspect the duct material as well.
+If you find flexible plastic accordion duct, consider replacing it with smooth rigid metal duct.
+The ridged interior of plastic duct traps lint at every ridge, and over time, it can sag, creating low spots where lint accumulates and airflow stalls.
+Plastic duct also poses a greater fire hazard due to its potential to ignite from lint buildup.
+Use 4-inch diameter rigid aluminum or galvanized steel duct with foil-tape sealed joints.
+Avoid sheet-metal screws inside the duct since their protruding tips can catch lint.

 Step 5

-Measure the total duct run and calculate equivalent length by adding 5 feet for every 90-degree elbow, because each bend creates turbulence and backpressure that the blower must overcome — most dryers, including this Whirlpool model, are rated for a maximum of 25 feet of equivalent run.
-Exceeding that limit means the blower cannot maintain adequate exhaust velocity, so moisture and lint accumulate in the duct and drying cycles run long or the dryer trips on high-limit.
-If your layout demands a longer run, install an inline duct booster fan rated for dryer exhaust to restore proper airflow.
+Now, measure the total duct run and calculate equivalent length.
+Add 5 feet for every 90-degree elbow, as each bend creates turbulence and backpressure that the blower must overcome.
+Most dryers, including this Whirlpool model, are rated for a maximum of 25 feet of equivalent run.
+If you exceed that limit, the blower cannot maintain adequate exhaust velocity, causing moisture and lint to accumulate.
+If your setup demands a longer run, install an inline duct booster fan rated for dryer exhaust to maintain proper airflow.

 Step 6

-Reconnect the duct to the dryer’s exhaust port using a smooth metal hose clamp tightened with a 5/16″ nut driver, ensuring the connection is airtight so no hot, moist air leaks into the wall cavity or laundry space.
-Run the dryer on a timed heat cycle for 15 minutes, then go outside and hold your hand six inches from the exterior cap — you should feel a strong, steady blast of warm air, indicating unrestricted flow.
-If airflow is still weak after a fully cleaned and properly sized rigid duct run, recheck the blower wheel inside the dryer for lint wrapping or a failed bearing.
+Reconnect the duct to the dryer’s exhaust port using a smooth metal hose clamp tightened with a 5/16″ nut driver.
+Make sure the connection is airtight to prevent hot, moist air from leaking into the wall cavity or laundry space.
+Run the dryer on a timed heat cycle for 15 minutes, then go outside and hold your hand six inches from the exterior cap; you should feel a strong, steady blast of warm air, indicating unrestricted flow.
+If airflow is still weak after cleaning and properly sizing the duct, check the blower wheel for any lint wrapping or a failed bearing.

 Where to Buy Replacement Parts